 This section 4 shall apply to «Customer Name»’s following Existing Resources that are Dispatchable Resources: «Insert name(s) of applicable resource(s)».
 Under this section 4 «Customer Name» shall apply such resource(s) to its Total Retail Load, provided that BPA may utilize the Flexible Resource Capacity of each such resource.
 Flexible Resource Capacity means the megawatt amount that is available for BPA to call on from «Customer Name»’s Existing Resources that are Dispatchable Resources subject to the requirements in this section 4.

-Drafter’s Note: Populate the entire section 4.1 with terms customized for the specific resource noted above.
+Drafter’s Note: Populate the entire section 4.1 with terms agreed to by BPA and the customer for the specific resource noted above.
 If customer has multiple hydro Existing Resources that are Dispatchable Resources listed above, populate a new subsection (e.g. 4.2) with all the section 4.1 provisions included, customized for the additional resources noted above.
-When including multiple resources, ensure all subsection numbering is updated accordingly (e.g. references to subsection 4.1.1 becomes 4.2.1, etc.) and that section 4.2 becomes 4.3, etc. For each resource, BPA and customer may agree to modify, add, or remove terms and conditions in this section 4.1 (including any limitations) as necessary to reflect the resource's specific characteristics.
+When including multiple resources, ensure all subsection numbering is updated accordingly (e.g. references to subsection 4.1.1 becomes 4.2.1, etc.) and that section 4.2 becomes 4.3, etc. For each resource, BPA and customer may agree to modify, add, or remove terms and conditions in this section 4.1 (including any limitations) as necessary to reflect the resource's specific characteristics, including FERC and legal obligations, operational requirements, firm output capabilities, and any other relevant factors identified by either Party.

 4.1 Application of «Resource Name»